petru-robu/Mandelbrot-visualizer/README.md

 ## Features
 ### 1. Mandelbrot Set
 - Computes the *Mandelbrot set* with adjustable zoom and center.
 - Supports *smooth coloring* (based on escape counts) for visually appealing gradients.
-Removal of banding artifacts when coloring.
+- Removal of [banding artifacts](https://en.wikipedia.org/wiki/Colour_banding) when coloring.
+You can find more details about this in the resources section.
 - Multiple *color palettes* (grayscale, fire, ocean, psychedelic).

 ### 2. History Mechanism